jturner421/metaprompting/prompts/coding/assistant-specific/aider/dependency-management-prompt.md

 1. Enter command: /chat-mode ask if not already in ask mode
 2. Reply with 'ready' when you're in ask mode"

-[STOP - Wait for user to confirm they are in ask mode]
+[STOP - Do not proceed until user replies with "ready"]

 COMPATIBILITY WARNING: When suggesting NEW dependencies:
 - NEVER use version ranges (e.g., ^1.5.0, ~2.0.0, >=3.0.0)